The 1990s were home to the wildest and wackiest trends of our lifetimes. The simple act of mentioning the ’90s brings about an array of memories.

 In school, Snoop attracted crowds of classmates with his infectious rap abilities.
 He deduced that rap was the key to success.
 Over time, he learned to format his lyrics into structured rap verses, and his career began.

-Perhaps the most influential recording artist of our time, Beyoncé, found her start in the 1990s with the iconic group Destiny’s Child.
+Perhaps the most influential recording artist of our time is Beyoncé.
+She found her start in the 1990s with the iconic group Destiny’s Child.

-Destiny’s Child, originally named Girls Tyme, reached a record deal in 1997 and was an instant sensation.
-The musical energy of the group was undeniable, and their vocal abilities were impressive.
+The group, originally named Girls Tyme, reached a record deal in 1997 and was an instant sensation.
+The song “No, No, No” from their 1998 eponymous album charted at #3 the Billboard Hot 100.
+It became apparent that their musical energy was undeniable, and their vocal abilities were impressive.

-In 2003, Beyoncé released her first solo record, Dangerously In Love.
-The album gave Beyoncé the means to showcase her solo talents, of which she possesses many.
+After Destiny’s Child, Beyoncé went solo and released Dangerously In Love.
+The album gave her the means to showcase her solo talents, of which she possesses many.

 14. Britney Spears

-Britney Spears may have shown up in the late 90s, but her influence was prominent.
+Our next singer, Britney Spears, may have shown up in the late ’90s, but her influence was prominent.

 Born in 1981 in Louisiana, Spears had a knack for singing.
 As a child, she entered singing competitions and performed as an understudy on Broadway.